Calculating The Correct Water Supply Line Size For Your Home Has 3 Major Factors

 2. The length of the run of pipe: The distance from the main inside control valve, to the tap connection on the city water main.

 3. Classification of the building: Residential and Commercial buildings have different sizing requirements.
-Mixed use buildings likewise utilize a different sizing table to determine the water supply line size.
+Mixed-use buildings likewise utilize a different sizing table to determine the water supply line size.

 If you reside in NYC, and wish to get a truly detailed and comprehensive knowledge about water service lines, read the NYC DEP rules governing and restricting the use of and supply of water.
 It is more meant for licensed professionals, but can certainly be of interest to the general public as well.